Builder Quotes: How to Avoid Unanticipated Cost

 A tender pack will commonly include drawings, engineering and soil reports for builders.

 It also includes a scope of works statement that describes the entire expectation of the project.
 If there are ‘exclusions’ (for example, you're a fully licensed plumber and want to do the plumbing) this exclusion will be noted, and the cost excluded from the quote.

 Your designer will be able to advise, relative to the specifics of your project, what the likely ‘exclusions' will be.
 Typically exclusions may include:

 - window locks,

 - flyscreens, etc.

 It’s also important to find out who is physically doing the work.
-Ask if that likable builder (who provided the quote and appears competent) is actually doing the work?
-If not, is he / she on-site every day? or is the job being handed over to a team that you’ve never met?
-Best to find this out now.
+Make sure the likable builder who provided the quote (and appears competent) is actually doing the work.
+If not, who is going to be on-site each day?
+Or, is the job being handed over to a team that you’ve never met?
+Best to find this out before you sign a contract!

 Also, don't be discouraged if some recommended builders elect not to submit a quotation.
 There's a range of factors that determine who will ultimately pitch for the work.
-These include: excellent builders are usually busy, the specific challenges of the project, travel time, availability of sub-contractors, etc.
+These include: excellent builders are usually busy, travel time, the specific challenges of the project, availability of suitable sub-contractors, etc.